Our team

 By appointment (room RJ 313, Hervantra Campus) - please email sofie.pelsmakers@tuni.fi

 I am honoured to Chair the ASUTUT - Sustainable Housing Design research group.
 Our research group investigates and re-imagines new approaches to housing design and its spatial and architectural quality in an ever-changing world (e.g. climate change, finite resources, ageing populations, declining health and well-being, loneliness, pollution, urbanisation, affordability).
 ASUTUT aim to make meaningful societal change through holistic research in order to influence and support the design of sustainable living environments and resilient communities now, and in the future.
-The research group consists of 3 full-time and over 7 part-time researchers at different levels, and they combine unique areas of expertise that include:
+The research group combine unique areas of expertise that include:

-INCLUSIVE DESIGN: accessibility, inclusive housing design, including and encountering human diversity in design practices and environments (including various models of co-housing and shared spaces).
+INCLUSIVE DESIGN: Including and encountering human diversity in design cultures, practices and environments, including various models of co-housing and shared spaces.
+Includes designing for ageing populations (older adults) and the inclusion of nature and non-humans in living environments.

-In addition to PhD, Masters thesis supervision and guest lectures elsewhere, I chair and teach (togerer with colleagues) 4 courses in the architecture unit:
+In addition to PhD, Masters thesis supervision and guest lectures elsewhere, I chair and teach (together with colleagues) 4 courses in the architecture unit:

 1. Fundamentals of Urban Housing Design (FIN, year 3)